 Stay warm and cozy during winters with sweaters, socks and mittens.
 You can make use of blankets to keep yourself warm.
 Place an area rug on the floor to insulate the heat.

 Moist-filled air keeps your home warm by holding heat for a longer time even if the thermostat is set at low temperatures.
-You can increased the moisture in the air by installing a humidifier.
+You can increase the moisture in the air by installing a humidifier.
 You can also place moisture producing plants in your house.

 Opt for LED decorations instead of the traditional incandescent Christmas lights.
 These have a slight blueish hue that gives off a contemporary appeal.
 However, if you want the traditional warm feeling you can use candles instead.